 4. Dissociative fugue

 It is a certain episode of amnesia or memory loss.
 The person is unable to remember specific events or personal information for a period of time.
-They can also experience micro-amnesias and forget about a discussion or parts of a conversation immediately afterwards.
+They can also experience micro-amnesias and forget about a discussion or parts of a conversation immediately afterward.
 They may also detach from certain emotions.

 5. Identity alteration/identity confusion

 The person is generally confused about their own selves and their identity.
-They may suddenly become confused about their interests, career goals, sexual orientation and perceptions about politics, religion and society.
+They may suddenly become confused about their interests, career goals, sexual orientation, and perceptions about politics, religion, and society.
 They may also be confused about a particular situation, location and may even experience time distortions.